 Change route and Also reroute spam

-Change route—You can change the destination of the message from the default Gmail server to a different mail server, such as Microsoft Exchange.
+Change the route—You can change the destination of the message from the default Gmail server to a different mail server, such as Microsoft Exchange.

 Note: Before you can change the route, you need to add the new route in the Admin console.
 For details, see Add mail routes for advanced Gmail delivery.

-Also reroute spam—This option is available if you select Change route.
+Also reroute spam—This option is available if you select Change the route.
 Blatant spam is dropped instantly at delivery time.
 However, check the Also reroute spam box to route any additional email you mark as spam.

 Leaving the box unchecked has normal messages rerouted, but not spam.
 Admin console email settings (for example, a list of preauthorized senders) overrides spam settings.